layumi/reler-lab.github.io-2/_people/hu_zhang.md

 <i class="fa fa-envelope-o"></i> `xiaofanustc@gmail.com`

-Hu Zhang is currently a third-year Ph.D. student at AAII, University of Technology, Sydney, under the supervision of Prof. Yi Yang.
+Hu Zhang was a Ph.D. student at AAII, University of Technology, Sydney, under the supervision of Prof. Yi Yang.